warp-contracts/academy/redstone-academy-docs/docs/pst/intro.md

 ## 👷 What we're gonna build?

-In this tutorial we're going to learn how to build a simple PST (Profit sharing tokens) application.
+In this tutorial we're going to learn how to build a simple PST (Profit Sharing Tokens) application.
 Our main tokens will be Federation Credits which are monetary units used by the United Federation of Planets.
-In order to achieve that we will write our first PST contract.
+In order to achieve that, we will write our first PST contract.
 After writing some tests, we will deploy it to the [RedStone public testnet](https://testnet.redstone.tools/).
 It will let us mint some tokens as well as transfer them between addresses and read addresses' current balances.
 We will then create a simple dApp which will help us interact with the contract in a user-friendly way.

 ## 🔨 What you'll need